-Synerchi offers competitive pricing and professional consultations for Botox and Dysport.
-Schedule an appointment today, or read more below.
+Synerchi offers competitive pricing and professional consultations for San Diego Botox and Dysport.
+Book an appointment or consultation to learn more.

 Neuromodulators (Botox and Dysport) are FDA approved prescription medications that contain tiny amounts of the highly purified botulinum toxin protein.
 When injected, they help diminish the appearance of fine lines and wrinkles by temporarily paralyzing the targeted muscles.

 In order for any muscle to contract, nerves must release a chemical messenger called acetylcholine.
 When injected into a muscle, neuromodulators prevent the release of acetylcholine, which temporarily relaxes the muscle and stops it from contracting.
-As a result fine lines and wrinkles begin to also relax and soften.
+As a result, fine lines and wrinkles begin to relax and soften.

 The most common indication for neuromodulator injections is to reduce the appearance of facial wrinkles, especially in the upper third of the face (forehead lines, between the brows, and crows feet).
 However, Botox/Dysport is also now commonly used to treat lines around the mouth, flip the lip, lift the eyebrows, slim the jawline, and improve the appearance of the neck.